 Besides the vinyl plank flooring itself, you also have to figure in a few additional costs.
 If you don't plan to do the installation yourself, plan on spending between $1 and $4 per square foot for professional installation.
 On top of that, you'll need to purchase 10 to 20 percent more flooring than you actually need to account for cutting waste.
 In addition, you may be removing old flooring in preparation for the new vinyl flooring, and demolition costs can range from $1.50 to $2.50 per square foot depending on the type of flooring and the size of the floor.

 Pros and Cons of Luxury Vinyl

 You might consider luxury plank as one of your flooring options for some of the additional reasons:

 - Huge selection: You can choose styles imitating traditional hardwoods, such as oak and maple, as well as old barn wood, hand-scraped hardwood and knotty pine.
-All are scratch resistant and will last as long or longer than the real thing.

 - Maintenance: Unlike wood floors, luxury vinyl flooring is waterproof and isn't damaged by spills, although it's still a good idea to wipe them up as soon as they occur.
 You can clean it with a wet mop or even with a steam mop.